Cardiff Tramways Company No. 21

 This particular tram operated on the town’s Cathays route, which helps to explain the colour scheme since each route was colour-coded, to ensure that all passengers could tell which tram they needed even if they couldn’t read.
 Unlike earlier double deck horse trams, which tended to have back-to-back ‘knifeboard seats’, this one had reversible transverse garden seats on the upper deck, enabling it to carry up to 40 passengers, though two horses were needed for such loads.

-Then in 2009 it was borrowed by the National Tramways Museum so that it could join forces with newly restored fellow Cardiff tramcar 131 for a joint appearance at the Crich 50th anniversary celebrations though this has led to an extended stay at the museum as part of the display in the Exhibition Hall.
+Then, in 2009, it was borrowed by the National Tramways Museum so that it could join forces with newly restored fellow Cardiff tramcar 131 for a joint appearance at the Crich 50th anniversary celebrations.
+This has led to an extended stay at the museum as part of the display in the Exhibition Hall. .

 - Type of tram

-- Double deck open-topped horse tram with transverse seating on the upper deck
+- Double deck open-topped horse tram with transverse seating on the upper deck.
+The tramcar is a "low height' car with a flat ceiling.

 - Primrose yellow and white with red outlining